Hamiltonian analysis for perturbative $\lambda R$ gravity: Conclusions

 \section{Conclusions}

 From the perturbative point of view, the complete set of first-class and second-class constraints for the Hořava-like theory, with values of $\lambda=\frac{1}{3}$ and $\lambda\neq\frac{1}{3}$ were obtained.
 As far as we know, these results have not been reported in the literature.
-It is important to remark that our purpose is more economical to carry out the canonical analysis instead of working with the perturbative ADM variables as usually done.
-In this regard, in the analysis reported in \cite{park1, park2}, the classification of the constraints and the Dirac brackets were not reported.
-Furthermore, in these works the identification of the constraint $\pi \approx 0$ is not evident for $\lambda\neq\frac{1}{3}$, so it is concluded that there is an extra degree of freedom.
+It is important to remark that our purpose is to perform the canonical analysis more economically instead of working with the perturbative $ADM$ variables as it is usually done.
+In this regard, in the analysis reported in \cite{park1, park2}, the complete set of constraints and the Dirac brackets were not reported.
+Furthermore, in these works, the identification of the constraint $\pi \approx 0$ is not evident for $\lambda\neq\frac{1}{3}$, so it is concluded that there is an extra degree of freedom.
 Although it is argued that this degree of freedom is not physical, then it is removed by fixing the gauge.
 In this respect, in our approach, no extra conditions are used; the identification of the constraints and the counting of the physical degrees of freedom were easily performed.
-Moreover, we have shown that at the perturbative level, the Dirac brackets for every value of $\lambda$ coincide; then, the theory is equivalent to $GR$ independent of $\lambda$, this agrees with the results obtained in \cite{bellorin} where a non-perturbative approach was reported.
+Moreover, we have shown that at the perturbative level, the Dirac brackets for every value of $\lambda$ coincide; then, the theory is equivalent to $GR$ independent of $\lambda$, this agrees with the results obtained in \cite{bellorin} where a non-perturbative approach was reported. \\ It is worth mentioning that part of the discussion about the inconsistency of the Ho\v{r}ava theory was based on the assumption that theory is compatible with $GR$ at large distances only when $\lambda\rightarrow 1$, i.e., when the full diffeomorphism group is restored.
+Adopting this stance, the analysis performed in \cite{c1} provided partial conclusions about the strong coupling in the different possible versions of the theory.
+However, as mentioned in the introduction, the $\lambda R$ model supports the compatibility of Ho\v{r}ava gravity with $GR$ at large distances.
+On the other hand, in \cite{c2}, it was shown that the extra mode present at short distances is of an odd nature; that is, it propagates itself with a first-order time derivative.
+With the aim of curing the oddness of the extra mode, it was noticed in \cite{blasf} that, once the principle of detailed balance is discarded, the nonprojectable Ho\v{r}ava action admits a large class of terms and the extra mode becomes even (propagates with a second-order time derivative) in the complete theory.
+Therefore, by using our approach will be interesting to develop the study of the closeness of the constraint algebra and renormalizability, in the possible extensions of the nonprojectable Ho\v{r}ava theory \cite{bellorin2, bellorin3,bellorin4}, however, this will be the subject of forthcoming works.